ionic-team/stencil-site/src/docs/config/overview.md

 *default: `true`*

-Sets if the build should add an automatically injected style tag to the document's head.
-It defaults to `true` and will use Ionic's opinion to visually hide components while they are not hydrated.
-Setting `false` will let you style your web components pre-hydration.
-Note that this will cause everything to be visible on load, and you will be able to style your fallback content how you would perfer.
+When true, `invisiblePrehydration` will use Ionic's opinion to visually hide components before they are hydrated by adding an automatically injected style tag to the document's head.
+Setting `invisiblePrehydration` to `false` will not inject the style tag into the head, allowing you style your web components pre-hydration.
+Please note that setting `invisiblePrehydration` to false will cause everything to be visible when your page is loaded, causing more prominent FOUC, however you can style your web component's fallback content to your preference.

 ```tsx
 invisiblePrehydration: boolean